George-P-1/Speech_Intelligibility_with_Neural_Networks/README.md

         </div>
 2. **Spectrogram and Cochleogram Representations**: Features extracted from spectrograms and cochleograms were processed by Convolutional Neural Networks (CNNs) for intelligibility prediction.

 This repository focuses mainly on the first approach (D-matrix representations for prediction), which was carried out by **George Punnoose**.
-The code related to **Emin Shirinov**'s work on spectrogram and cochleogram-based prediction using CNNs is available in his own [fork](https://github.com/Codeexia0/Speech_Intelligibility_with_Neural_Networks) of the repository.
+The code related to **Emin Shirinov**'s work on spectrogram and cochleogram-based prediction using CNNs is available in his own [fork](https://github.com/Codeexia0/Speech_Intelligibility_with_Neural_Networks) and in his branch [EMINCNN](https://github.com/George-P-1/Speech_Intelligibility_with_Neural_Networks/tree/EMINCNN) of the repository.

 The dataset used is the [CPC1 dataset](https://claritychallenge.org/docs/cpc1/cpc1_download), which includes noisy speech signals and corresponding intelligibility scores.